smileisak/learn-go-with-tests/Notes.md

 1. A method is a function with a receiver.
 A method declaration binds an identifier, the method name, to a method, and associates the method with the receiver's base type.

+1. These pointers to structs even have their own name: struct pointers and they are automatically dereferenced.

 ## Progression (Breakpoints)